vannell/todo/README.md

 	$ todo list @urgent @shopping
 	#...will display our "Buy some beers"

+Listing all defines contexts

+	$ todo list context[s]

 Mark todo as done by its number

 	$ todo done 1

 Put priorities

-	A priority range is defined : lowest -->[0, 10] <-- highest
+* A priority range is defined : lowest -->[0, 10] <-- highest.
-	Default priority is 5
+* Default priority is 5.

-	When adding a new Todo you can put strings of '+' or '-' in your description to increase/decrease default priority.
+* When adding a new Todo you can put strings of '+' or '-' in your description to increase/decrease default priority.

 	$ todo add Try to put priority in my work +++ #will set a priority of 8